alexandergunnarson/quantum/doc/cljc/quantum/core/macros/defnt.md

 # `defnt`

-`defnt` is a way of defining an efficiently-dispatched dynamic, type-checked function without resorting to using the un-function-like syntax of `defprotocol` and/or using the tedious `reify`.
+`defnt` is a way of defining an efficiently-dispatched dynamic, type-checked function without resorting to using the un-function-like syntax of `defprotocol` or `reify`.
 An example of it is the following:

 ```
 (defnt ^java.math.BigInteger ->big-integer